 The expectation is that the permanently affordable units will be “functionally equivalent” to market rate units.
 This means that if the market units include dishwashers and garbage disposals they must also be provided in the affordable units.
 It also means that finishes and appliances provided in the affordable units, such as kitchen cabinets, countertops, flooring, etc., does not need to be identical to what is provided in the market units.
 For example, market rate units could include granite countertops, while laminate countertops of reasonable quality would be acceptable for the permanently affordable units.

-Developments with for-sale units are required to provide a minimum of 50 percent of the required affordable units on-site.
-For the remaining 50 percent, developers may make an in-lieu contribution to the Affordable Housing Fund.
-If a developer does not want to provide any affordable units on or off-site, the ordinance allows the requirement to be satisfied with 100 percent cash-lieu but only if additional community benefit in the form of additional CIL is provided.
+Developments with for-sale units are required to provide a minimum of 50% of the required affordable units on-site.
+For the remaining 50%, developers may make an in-lieu contribution to the Affordable Housing Fund.
+If a developer does not want to provide any affordable units on or off-site, the ordinance allows the requirement to be satisfied with 100% cash-lieu if additional community benefit in the form of additional CIL is provided.

 Developments with rental units do not have an on-site requirement and may satisfy the entire inclusionary requirement with a cash-in-lieu contribution.
 Accordingly, if an owner chooses to convert the rental units to for-sale units within five years they will be required to pay the difference between the rental and for-sale CIL amounts.

 Cash-in-lieu amounts are adjusted annually on July 1st and are applicable for 12 months.
-Refer to the Cash-In-Lieu Chart , for details on applicable amounts and the brochure for an overview of how the funds are put to work in the community.
+Refer to the Cash-In-Lieu Chart.

 An owner may choose to provide the required affordable housing at another location than their development.
 Existing or newly constructed homes may be proposed to be deed restricted to satisfy the inclusionary requirement.
 A number of process and other requirements apply including location approval, concurrency of construction, providing a financial guarantee, and housing inspections.
 The first step in the process is to have a proposed off-site location approved by submitting a Pre-Application Review form to the planning department.
 Refer to the Off-site Process and Timelines for Developers document for more details.